shimotmk/auto-block-recovery/readme.txt

 == Description ==

-This plugin automatically attempts block recovery.
+This plugin will automatically attempt to recover the block editor when it is loaded.
 It saves you the trouble of clicking the "Attempt Block Recovery" button.

 [The source code of this plugin is below.](https://github.com/shimotmk/auto-block-recovery)